Back to top

 Accommodation fees

-Depending on your income and assets you may be asked to pay an accommodation fee determined by Services Australia.
-As you probably can guess, this fee helps cover the cost of your accommodation.
+Depending on your income and assets you may be asked to pay an accommodation fee as part of your aged care fees.
+This is determined by Services Australia, and this fee helps cover your accommodation costs beyond care costs for personal and clinical care.

 This fee is only payable if your income and assets exceed a certain amount.
 Your fees may be fully or partly covered by the Government depending on your financial circumstances.